pcarbo/genetic-data-analysis-rcc-1/README.md

 ## Aims

-+ Explore the application of numeric techniques for investigating genetic diversity and population structure from large-scale genotype data.
+1. Explore the application of numeric techniques for investigating genetic diversity and population structure from large-scale genotype data.

-*Summarize aims of workshop here.*
+2. Understand how large-scale genetic data is commonly represented in computer files.

+3. Use command-line tools to manipulate genetic data, and use R to summarize and visualize the results of a genetic data analysis.

+4. Practice using the RCC shell environment (*midway*) for large-scale computation.

 ## Episodes